deeptishelar/log-parser/README.md

 Assumptions:

-1. The program reads one log file from given location and generates output file and places it at the same location.
+1. The program reads one log file from given location and generates output file and places it the given location.
 The file location and file names are to be configured in application properties file.
 2. Currently, the program is configured as below in application.properties file. logparser.inputmode=FILE